Fujifilm X-A10 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the X-A10 was followed by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A10 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.